anouarjlidi/AgateApps/docs/character_manager.md

 * **PierstovalCharacterManagerBundle** is a "standard" implementation of a character manager.
 It does not have logic, but proposes a `Character` class, interfaces and abstract classes to be overriden in the application.<br>
 :information_source: **Note:** Try to be as much "standard" as you can: this generator **must** be usable for another game.
-* **CorahnRinBundle** implements the character manager class, stores all entities specific to Shadows of Esteren game.
+* **corahn_rin** implements the character manager class, stores all entities specific to Shadows of Esteren game.
 Everything non-standard should be here.

 ## Configuration